tparchman/F22_BIOL792_coursepage/week8_python3/python_3_primer.md

 <p>&nbsp;</p>

 A strength of python is the enormous number of libraries/packages that exist to facilitate specific tasks.
 We will soon start to learn more about more libraries in Python; here we will introduce a commonly used library and the process of importing libraries.
+Importing a library into your python scrip is done with a simple line (below, import function, followed by name of library):

+    import sys

+Such library statements are typically placed at the top of python scripts.
+As time goes on, you may find yourself importing multiple libraries:

+    import sys
+    import numpy
+    import pandas

+Or, you can input all on one line:

+    import sys, numpy, pandas

 Command line arguments can be accessed from you code using `argv` function of the `sys` library. `sys.argv` allows you to directly access a list of command line arguments.